Samsung/tizen-docs/docs/application/web/guides/app-management/web-widget.md

 # Widget Application

-## Dependencies

-- Tizen 2.3.2 and Higher for Wearable

 A widget application (or widget) is a specialized application that provides users with a quick view of specific information from the parent application.
 In addition, the widget can allow the user to access certain features without launching the parent application.
 Combined with the parent application, your widget can have various features to increase the usability of your application set.

 This feature is supported in wearable applications only.